drduh/macOS-Security-and-Privacy-Guide/README.md

 dnscrypt-proxy 15244 nobody   14u  IPv6 0x1337f85ff9f8beef      0t0  UDP [::1]:5355
 ```

-Applications may use their own DNS servers.
-If you use dnscrypt-proxy, you can block other DNS traffic with the following pf rules:
+DNS requests can [bypass](https://dnsleaktest.com/) reveal lookups if not properly configured.
+These pf rules block conventional DNS traffic to port 53 outside the loopback interface:

 ```shell
 block drop quick on !lo0 proto udp from any to any port = 53 block drop quick on !lo0 proto tcp from any to any port = 53
 ```

-> [!NOTE]
-> DNS requests can [bypass](https://dnsleaktest.com/) the privacy service and reveal name lookups, if not properly configured.

 ## Dnsmasq